zicht/htmldev-bundle/README.md

 - `styleguide_component_width`
   Override the default width of the component in the styleguide.
 Use a pixel/percentage/viewport unit to change the width of the component next to the code example, e.g. `styleguide_component_width: 500px`.
 Or to render the code example below the component, use `styleguide_component_width: full`.

+#### Responsive image component
+Please refer to the [HTMLdev components folder](src/Zicht/Bundle/HtmldevBundle/Resources/views/components/images/image.html.twig) for documentation on the installation and usage of the Zicht responsive image component.

 #### Pages